PirateBox-Dev/PirateBoxScripts/piratebox/readme.txt

 ##                added tmp dir with lease file
 ##   2011-12-19   Some Bugfixes ; Added IW option
 ##   2012-01-22   Fixed DomainBug
+##   2012-02-11   Fixed some hostname bugs and a wrong path in .READ.ME.txt

 What to do? / Install
 ---------------------